Skip to navigation Skip to content

 A care period of less than 12 months might be appropriate if the pattern of care will gradually change over definable periods in a specific and measurable way, e.g., one parent is to increase their care by one day per week every 3 months over the upcoming period.

-A shorter care period may also be appropriate if a carer has unexpectedly gained 100% care of a child for a temporary period (generally 4 weeks minimum).
-In these situations, the Registrar will determine the care over a short care period related to the unexpected circumstance and make a one-off block of 100% care determination.
+A shorter care period may also be appropriate if a carer has unexpectedly gained 100% care of a child for a temporary period (generally 4 weeks minimum) and are not expected to continue to have this care.
+In these cases, the Registrar will determine the care over a short care period related to the unexpected circumstance and make a one-off block of 100% care determination.

-Note: if a period shorter than 12 months is appropriate, tell the customer Child Support will not give effect to the future events until they notify the change has occurred.
-If neither customer advises of the subsequent change, the existing percentage of care will continue.
+Note: if a period shorter than 12 months is appropriate, tell the customer Child Support will not give effect to future events until they notify a change has occurred, which may include returning to the normal pattern.
+If neither customer advises of subsequent change, the existing percentage of care will continue.

 The Resources page has examples of care periods shorter than 12 months.